Contractor Mortgages

 Umbrella

-Lenders typically have specific criteria regarding gaps in contracts and the length of time they will accept.
+Contractor specialist lenders typically have different contractor mortgage criteria regarding gaps in contracts and the length of time they will accept.
 As contracting often involves shorter assignments of 3, 6, or 12 months, it is crucial for many lenders to ensure that income will be sustainable.
 The easiest way for lenders to do this is by reviewing the contracting history.

 As a standard, most lenders will allow a maximum of 4-6 weeks of gaps in the 12 months preceding the application.
 However, some lenders are more flexible with gaps depending on their duration and cause.
 We’re often able to overcome gaps providing there is a strong track record of contracting and a new contract in place moving forward.